MinBZK/ai-validation/docs/way-of-working/workplace-security.md

 ## Context

-When people leave their laptop open, unlocked, and unattended, this could be a big security breach, especially when you have SSO on for multiple services.
+When people leave their laptop open, unlocked and unattended, this could be a big security breach.
+Especially when you have SSO on for multiple services.

 ## Decision

-Whenever a colleague will find your laptop open, unlocked, and unattended, they will message in the `random` Mattermost channel of the Rijks AI Validation team to bring cookies and/or cake to the office the next thursday as a way of compensation.
+Whenever a colleague will find your laptop open, unlocked, and unattended, they will message in the `random` Mattermost channel of the Rijks AI Validation team to bring a small treat, e.g. cookies or cake to the office the next thursday as a way of compensation.

 ## Risks